National Park Service, Interior.

 Copies of the EA and FONSI may be obtained through one of several methods.

 —By mail: Superintendent, Rocky Mountain National Park, 1000 U.S. Highway 36, Estes Park, Colorado 80517.

 Government to Government Relationship With Tribes

-For the reasons stated in the preamble, we amend the Special Regulations, Areas of the National Park System (36 CFR Part 7) as set forth below:
+For the reasons stated in the preamble, we amend the Special Regulations, Areas of the National Park System (End Amendment Part Start Part

-PART 7—SPECIAL REGULATIONS; AREAS OF THE NATIONAL PARK SYSTEM Back to Top
+PART 7—SPECIAL REGULATIONS; AREAS OF THE NATIONAL PARK SYSTEMEnd Part Start Amendment Part

 (e)(1) On what route may I operate a snowmobile?
 Snowmobiles may be operated on the North Supply Access Trail solely for the purpose of gaining access between national forest lands on the west side of the park and the town of Grand Lake.
 Use of this trail for other purposes is not permitted.
 This trail will be marked by signs, snow poles or other appropriate means.